hernantz/blog/content/its-the-competition-stupid.md

 We live and die in a universe where many things are defined in a way we do not understand nor control and can change for that matter.
-The flow of time, the laws of physics, the birth and death of stars, the Creation itself [^3].
+The flow of time, the laws of physics, the weather, the certanty of death, the Creation itself [^3].

 Because of that, we are not 100% free. **We are conditioned, limited and biased** by what we know and don't know, by what we can and cannot do, by what